rcl9/History-Of-The-BASEX-Compiler-from-the-1979-Era/ReadMe.md

 	Mark Northrup provides a hand's on review of using BASEX.
 He was generally not too happy about using it.
 I can chime in and say that his comments were valid and inline with my own "head banging" experience of using BASEX:

 	"The major problem with BASEX is that it is somewhat weak on error checking as Dr. Warme had warned in Dr. Dobbs.
 It is very weak, although none of the programs I have written went "wild", there are far too many ways to get into frustrating trouble.
-Inserting and deleting lines is at best a dangerous proposition."
+Inserting and deleting lines is at best a dangerous proposition.

-	"In general, the faults far out-weigh the benefits for this compiler.
+	In general, the faults far out-weigh the benefits for this compiler.
 It is faster than BASIC, but you pay for this speed with longer debugging time and much more coding.
 It is very good for animated graphic games, but not for most other applications."

 - Snippet from the March 1979 issue of BYTE magazine: